mgesmundo/multicast-events/README.md

 * __ttl__ (`Number`): the number of IP hops that a packet is allowed to go through.
 The default value is `64`.
 * __interface__ (`String`): if not specified, every listener will add membership to all valid interfaces.
 The interface must be a valid multicast address (from 224.0.0.1 to 239.255.255.254).
 * __loopback__ (`Boolean`): when this option is set, multicast packets will also be received on the local interface.
 The default value is `true`.
+* __foreignOnly__ (`Boolean`) This option only makes sense when loopback is true.
+In this case, if foreignOnly is true, the events are handled ONLY by a process other than the one that issued the event.
+The default value is `false`.
 * __octet__ (`Number`): the first octet used for the generated multicast address.
 The default value is `239`.
 * __port__ (`Number`): the port used as base to generate a unique port used for every event.
 The default value is `1967`.
 * __group__ (`String`): all events can be grouped into the same multicast domain generated using this option.
 It can be a string or a valid multicast address.
 The default value is `'events'`.